pwrdc/TransdecEnvironment/MANUAL_TESTS.md

 - Set EnableNoise to zero, there shouldn't be any objects from the noise folder on the scene.
 - Set EnableNoise to one, the objects from noise folder should be placed on the scene.
 - Test if rest of the options work according to description in *README->Essential Academy parameters->Reset Parameters*

+## Optional functionality
+- Remove *Aura 2* folder
+- Follow the instructions for working without *Aura 2* in README.md
+- All scripts and shaders should compile and work properly